SnehalVirwadekar/MelanomaSkinCancerDetection_CNN/README.md

-# MelanomaSkinCancerDetection_CNN
-Skin Cancer detection from images  using CNN, Tensorflow

-# Project Name
+# Project Name - Melanoma Skin Cancer Detection using CNN
 ##  Optimizing Multiclass Image Classification with Custom CNNs in TensorFlow
+- Skin Cancer detection from images  using CNN, Tensorflow
 - This repository contains the code for detecting melanoma using a Convolutional Neural Network (CNN) and TensorFlow with GPU acceleration.
 The model is trained on a dataset of skin lesion images to classify them as either melanoma or benign.

 ## Table of Contents